How to Stay Active During Quarantine

 With people spending more time indoors during the COVID-19 pandemic, it may be hard to start or maintain a regular exercise routine.
 But according to Sami Mansfield, certified cancer exercise trainer and CrossFit Level 1 coach, staying active is important, particularly for people who have been diagnosed with breast cancer.

-“In the breast cancer world, the number one reported side effect from treatments and surgery is fatigue, so having muscle mass really helps general fatigue, as well as emotional fatigue,” she said in an interview on the Breastcancer.org podcast.
+“In the breast cancer world, the number one reported side effect from treatments and surgery is fatigue, so having muscle mass really helps general fatigue, as well as emotional fatigue,” she said.
 “Sleep is an incredible challenge to breast cancer survivors due to medicine or even fear, anxiety, and worry, so having a good exercise regimen, even 5–10 minutes a day, improves sleep.”

 Aside from the overall health benefits, exercise can positively impact people with breast cancer in a number of ways.